MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

    Specifies the filegroup for storing the clustered columnstore index.
 If no location is specified and the table is not partitioned, the index uses the same filegroup as the underlying table or view.
 The filegroup must already exist.

    **"**default**"**
-   To create the index on the default filegoup, use "default" or [ default ].
+   To create the index on the default filegroup, use "default" or [ default ].

    If "default" is specified, the QUOTED_IDENTIFIER option must be ON for the current session.
 QUOTED_IDENTIFIER is ON by default.
 For more information, see [SET QUOTED_IDENTIFIER &#40;Transact-SQL&#41;](../../t-sql/statements/set-quoted-identifier-transact-sql.md).